lilschmitz/Project_1_StarrySky/README.md

 [Stars List of Solar Planets](https://www.dropbox.com/s/xs550mlxtfu7d6d/Screenshot%202017-06-29%2017.02.15.png?dl=0)

 This page shows the 9 solar planets in an ordered list with more detailed attributes pulled in from the list - namely distance from the sun.
-They are ordered that way.
+They are ordered according to their relative distance to the sun.

 ### Stars Links Detailed View